Maumagnaguagno/HyperTensioN/README.md

 [JSHOP] axioms and external calls are not supported, such features are part of [HyperTensioN U](../../../HyperTensioN_U).

 One can always not believe the Hype and convert descriptions manually, following a style that achieves a better or faster solution.
-Counters in methods can be used to return after generate unified a certain amoung of times a specific value.
+Counters in methods can be used to return after generate unified a certain amount of times a specific value.
 It is possible to support [JSHOP] behavior putting several generators in one method and returning if the previous one ever unified.
 Hype can do most of the boring optimizations so one can focus on the details.